cubee-cb/Survivable-Engine/README.md

 So far, I've:
 - Set up an Instance system to have multiple game clients run in the same executable, and run as different modes like Server or Client.
 Potentially useful for split-screen.
-- Set up a ticking system, so the update rate of each instance can be modified and the game's framereate can be unlocked without adversely affecting the game loop.
+- Set up a ticking system, so the update rate of each instance can be modified and the game's framerate can be unlocked without adversely affecting the game loop.
 - Made a runtime-loading asset system called Warehouse, which lets me load Json, Lua, and PNG files at runtime for loading mods.
 - Added an Entity/Mob system that can somewhat be controlled through basic Lua scripting and inherits properties from Json files.
 - Made a simple world generator system that uses a List of WorldGenRoutines to build world maps step-by-step with reusable routines.